 Andrew has a keen interest in all aspects of poetry and writes extensively on the subject.
 His poems are published online and in print.

-Denise Levertov and What Were They Like?
+Denise Levertov And A Summary of What Were They Like?

 What Were They Like? is an unusual poem because it takes the form of a question and answer session between two people who are looking back at the culture of Vietnam, following the Vietnam war (1955-75).